MSUDataAnalytics/Archive/Labs/Lab2.md

 # Lab 2: Linear Regression and Simple Analyses

 This question will require you to analyze a new dataset.
 Specifically, this lab utilizes the “ames.csv” data [(found here)](/SSC442/assets/ames.csv).
-This data is a famous dataset which concerns housing sales from Ames, Iowa.
+This is a famous dataset about home sales from Ames, Iowa.

 ## Backstory and Set Up
 You have been recently hired to Zillow’s Zestimate$^{\text{TM}}$ product team as a junior analyst.
 As a part of their regular hazing, they have given you access to a small subset of their historic sales data.
 Your job is to present some basic predictions for housing values in a small geographic area (Ames, IA) using this historical pricing.